R-Aravind/feedback-website/README.md

-# JAVASCRIPT TO BE ADDED IN A FEW HOURS
+# FEEDBACK WEBSITE

+A website to collect and display feedback of an event.